mckjoe/Bustle-Clone-Angular/README.md

 6. I want users to be able to easily go back to the previous page, so I will also add a button that will hide the article they are viewing and take them back to the page which displays all of the available articles.

 7. Please view the component-layout file to see the components I plan on using in this website.
-That list may change as the project progresses, but I see those as the main pieces of fuctionality that I need to start with.
+That list may change as the project progresses, but I see those as the main pieces of functionality that I need to start with.

 ## Known Bugs